top of page

 Baked Goods

-Savor the taste of delicious baked goods, prepared by Herb Society members.
-Each treat is made with local herbs, bringing fresh and vibrant flavors to every bite.
+Attendees had the opportunity to savor the taste of delicious baked goods, prepared by Herb Society members.
+Each made with local herbs, bringing fresh and vibrant flavors to every bite.

 Screenshot 2025-06-19 at 9.39.53 PM.png